jackphillips96/KDD_Project_COVID19/README.md

 Some of the countries were very successful in limiting the spread of virus and others were hit pretty hard.
 In order to slow down the spread of COVID-19  governments around the world have ordered its citizens to stay at home and practice distancing to help limit coronavirus pandemic.

 In our project we decided to look at the effect of stay at home policy on the number of  new cases by million  and confirm that there is a relationship between implemented measures and infection rate.
-Below are  coded  response categories for stay at home policy:

-0 - No measures

-1 - recommend not leaving the house

-2 - require not leaving the house with exceptions for daily exercise, grocery shopping, and ‘essential’ trips

-3 - Require not leaving the house with minimal exceptions (e.g. allowed to leave only once every few days, or only one person can leave at a time, etc.)

-No data - blank

 Research Question: